mtlynch/mtlynch.io/content/retrospectives/2023/03/index.md

 ### For the support engineering team

-The support engineering side functioned well without me.
+TinyPilot's technical support team functioned well without me.
 In normal operation, the support engineers have the option to escalate issues to me.
-Without this available, they handled issues independently, and users received high-quality support.
+Without this available, they handled issues independently, and users still received high-quality support.

 The support engineering team did experience an "outage" in that there was a window when nobody was available to answer technical questions.
 One of the support engineers had planned time off during two days of my vacation, and then the last engineer got sick in that same window.

-I don't think there's much I can do to prevent outages like this at our scale.
+I don't think there's much I can do to prevent outages like this with a team of our size.
 It's rare, but it's possible for three people to independently need time off at the same time.

-The team felt bad about the outage, so if anything, so the lesson for me was more to clarify expectations with the team that ensuring coverage is my problem, not theirs.
-I don't want to leave customers without support, but it's more important to me to respect team members' time off so they don't feel pressured to work during vacation or sick time.
+The team felt bad about the outage, so the most actionable lesson was clarifying expectations to the team that outages like this are my problem and not theirs.
+I don't want to leave customers without technical support, but it's more important to me to respect team members' time off so they don't feel pressured to work during vacation or sick time.

 ### For the dev team